ccolvinmmiv/RNAseq_phyllosphere_mycobiome/README.md

 This repository contains scripts and analytical workflows used to characterize host genetic control of leaf-associated fungal communities across maize (*Zea mays*), sorghum (*Sorghum bicolor*), and soybean (*Glycine max*).
 The project integrates RNA-seq–derived fungal abundance profiles with host genomic and transcriptomic data to perform GWAS, TWAS, eQTL mapping, coexpression analysis, and gene regulatory network inference.

+These scripts represent the original analysis code used in the study.
+File paths are system-specific and will need to be updated by users to match their local environment.
+All input datasets required to reproduce the analyses are available in the supplementary materials and public repositories referenced in the manuscript.

 ---

 # Data Sources